Qarj/WebImblaze/README.md

 ```

 You can see if SSL is installed correctly with the command `perl -MNet::SSL -e1` - if it returns no output then all
-is ok and there is no need to install `LWP::Protocol::https` using cpan.
+is OK and there is no need to install `LWP::Protocol::https` using cpan.

 ### Create simple WebImblaze test